Webster's Third New International Dictionary

-The dictionary was met with considerable criticism for its descriptive (rather than prescriptive) approach.
-It told how the language was used instead of how it ought to be used.
+The dictionary became part of a controversy in the 1960s between advocates of linguistic prescriptivism and linguistic descriptivism.
+The third edition was more descriptivist than the second edition, acknowledging the existence of non-standard forms without necessarily calling them invalid or improper; this attracted criticism from prescriptivists who believed that the dictionary was abandoning its duty to set a standard of proper English.

 Deletions

 Prior to Webster's Third the Unabridged had been expanded with each new edition, with minimal deletion.
 To make room for 100,000 new words, Gove now made sweeping deletions, dropping 250,000 entries.
 He eliminated the "nonlexical matter" that he felt belonged in an encyclopedia, including all names of people and places (which had filled two appendices).
 There were no more mythological, biblical, and fictional names, nor the names of buildings, historical events, or art works.
 Thirty picture plates were dropped.
 The rationale was that, while useful, these are not strictly about language.
 Gove justified the change by the company's publication of Webster's Biographical Dictionary in 1943 and Webster's Geographical Dictionary in 1949, and the fact that the topics removed could be found in encyclopedias.

 Also removed were words which had been virtually out of use for more than two hundred years (except those found in major literature such as Shakespeare), rare variants, reformed spellings, self-explanatory combination words, and other items considered of little value to the general reader.
 The number of small text illustrations was reduced, page size increased, and print size reduced by one-twelfth, from six point to agate (5.5 point) type.
 All this was considered necessary because of the large amount of new material, and Webster's Second had almost reached the limits of mechanical bookbinding.
 The fact that the new book had about 700 fewer pages was justified by the need to allow room for future additions.

 In style and method, the dictionary bore little resemblance to earlier editions.
 Headwords (except for "God", acronyms pronounced as a string of letters, and, in the reprints, trademarks) were not capitalized.
 Instead of capitalizing "American", for example, the dictionary had labels next to the entries reading cap (for the noun) and usu cap (for the adjective).
 This allowed informative distinctions to be drawn: "gallic" is usu cap while "gallicism" is often cap and "gallicize" is sometimes cap.